Canadian Alumni Profiles

 Dr. Thivisa Rajagopal

-UMHS 2016 graduates Dr. Thivisa Rajagopal and husband Dr. Thushyanthan Pathmalingam both decided to attend UMHS when they had trouble getting into Canadian medical schools.
+Dr. Rajagopal and husband Dr. Thushyanthan Pathmalingam both decided to attend UMHS when they had trouble getting into Canadian medical schools.
 Dr. Rajagopal immigrated to Canada from her native Sri Lanka at a young age and always wanted to be a doctor.
-Today that dream has become a reality as she and her husband recently started Family Medicine residencies at the Washington Health System in Pennsylvania.
+She and her husband started Family Medicine residencies at the Washington Health System in Pennsylvania.
+Dr. Rajagopal completed her residency at Washington Hospital in August 2019.
+In a 2016 interview, she spoke about her experience at UMHS.
+“Every aspect of UMHS makes you become an independent, self-learning and brilliant doctor,” she said.

 Lara Gizzi